MarkusBordihn/BOs-Lobby/README.md

 Unfortunately I have no time to work on a separate fabric version.

+### How to remove the mod and restore my former world ?

+The mod adds the new dimension over data-packs, as soon you remove the mod, these data-packs are missing and Minecraft is unable to create the additional dimensions.

+**The easiest way would be to restore the recommend backup you created before installing or updating the mod.**

+For more details, please check: [How to restore your world ?][how_to_restore_your_world]

 ## Version Status Overview 🛠️

 | Version        | Status                |